jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:minCount 1 ;
 				sh:path fixm:uom
 			] .
-2. Stereotype **"choice"**: There is no direct mapping into SHACL shapes or RDFS classes.
-In case a UML class with stereotype "choice" has outgoing connections, it is mapped in the targeting UML class, i.e. similar to the mapping in AIXM, the "choice" class is resolved in the class targeting the "choice" class.
-In case a UML class with stereotype "choice" has no outgoing connections, it is mapped as if it would have no stereotype (see below) but its attributes are mapped into a sh:xone.
-Example fixm:AircraftType (no outgoing connections) and fixm:PersonOrOrganization (outgoing connections) resolved in fixm:AircraftOperator:
+2. Stereotype **"choice"**: For each UML class with stereotype "choice" a SHACL shape is generated.
+There are two different cases: (1) a choice class is used as attribute or (2) a choice class is used via connections.
+In case (1) the generated SHACL shape is only a link between a UML class and a choice of allowed attributes or connections.
+Therefore, the SHACL shape of the choice class only contains the attributes and connections in a sh:xone (only one attribute or connection is allowed).
+In case (2) the generated SHACL shape is also an RDFS class.
+It also provides the choice between attributes and connections in a sh:xone but including their paths and maxCount constraint.
+Example fixm:PersonOrOrganization (case 1) and fixm:AircraftType (case 2):

+		fixm:PersonOrOrganization
+			a sh:NodeShape ;
+			sh:xone (
+				[ sh:class  fixm:Organization ]
+				[ sh:class  fixm:Person ]
+			) .
 		fixm:AircraftType
 			a rdfs:Class , sh:NodeShape ;
         		sh:xone (